 Negative Side Effects From Medication

-If your teen or young adult has had extreme negative side effects from medications such as anxiety, weight gain, or suicidal thoughts, TMS may be a safer option.
+If your child has had extreme negative side effects from medications, such as depression or suicidal thoughts, TMS therapy may be a safer option.

 • 4